pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 A site may need to deliver different content to different users without them logging in or starting a full session (either of which will cause them to bypass the page cache entirely).
 Pantheon recommends doing this on the client side using browser detection, orientation, or features like aspect ratio using HTML5, CSS3, and JavaScript.
 Advanced developers can also use STYXKEY.

 ### Using Modernizr
 [Modernizr](https://modernizr.com/){.external} is a JavaScript library that detects HTML5 and CSS3 features in the user's browser.
-This will also allow requests to have the benefit of being saved in Varnish and rendering correctly, depending on the requirements.
+This will also allow requests to have the benefit of being saved in the Global CDN and rendering correctly, depending on the requirements.
 Modernizr is available as a [Drupal module](https://www.drupal.org/project/modernizr){.external} or a [WordPress plugin](https://wordpress.stackexchange.com/questions/62340/loading-modernizr-or-other-javascript-libraries-for-use-in-a-plugin/62362#62362){.external}.

 ### Device Detection

 We do not recommend using cookies that are passed to the backend for mobile theme detection and configuration.
-This will cause issues scaling requests within your site in case of any load or traffic spikes, as it requires at least the initial hit to make it to the backend before anonymous traffic can be cached by Varnish.
+This will cause issues scaling requests within your site in case of any load or traffic spikes, as it requires at least the initial hit to make it to the backend before anonymous traffic can be cached by the Global CDN.
 If you receive more uncached visitors than your Nginx and PHP processes, it can result in timeouts and server errors.

 #### Best Practice Recommendations